perceptron8/pinky.ext/README.md

 ## Permissions

-Pinky is *not* greedy.
+Pinky is not greedy.
 It only needs to read and modify data from [*.cdn.ubi.com](http://cdn.ubi.com) sites.
-Neither more nor less.
+No more, no less.
 That's it!